Monitoring the COVID-19 epidemic with nationwide telecommunication data: Materials and methods

 Second, the number of reported cases could potentially depend on the number of conducted tests per canton and day.
 When controlling for this, we obtain similar estimates (\Cref{supp:robustness_checks_tests}).

 Third, we extend the models by including a spatial random effect, as commonly used in the spatial epidemiology and disease mapping literature \cite{Besag.1991, Wakefield.2000}.
-This approach allows us to account for the spatial dependence in mobility between neighbouring cantons.
+This approach allows us to account for the spatial dependence in mobility between neighboring cantons.
 We find that the spatial dependence is low and retrieve estimated effects of policy measures that are practically identical to those of the main analysis (see \Cref{supp:extension_spatial}).

-Fourth, we account for a potential dependence between different mobility variables and thus develop an estimation procedure for fitting their models jointly (that is, by modeling the covariance of the canton random effects for the different mobility variables).
+Fourth, we account for potential dependence between different mobility variables by estimating their models jointly (that is, by modeling the covariance of the canton random effects for the different mobility variables).
 This model yields slightly narrower credible intervals but almost identical point estimates for the effects of the policy measures (see \Cref{supp:extension_multivariate}).